 It is a unique partnership fueled by a common passion for clean water.
 Aveda and Audubon care deeply about the importance of clean water for the world we live in.

-Aveda's passion stems from its belief that "there is no responsible alternative to doing business other than through the pursuit of environmental sustainability."
-Audubon's passion stems from its mission "to protect birds and their habitat for the benefit of humanity as well as the earth's biodiversity."
+Aveda’s passion stems from its belief that “there is no responsible alternative to doing business other than through the pursuit of environmental sustainability.”
+Audubon’s passion stems from its mission “to protect birds and their habitat for the benefit of humanity and the earth’s biodiversity.”
 Clean water is fundamental to both organizations.
-Our partnership is devoted to ensuring that clean water is a right for all and that resources are directed at guaranteeing this right to all living creatures in both Minnesota and Iowa.
+Our partnership is devoted to ensuring that clean water is a right for all and that resources are directed at guaranteeing this right to all living creatures.

 The trends and threats to our life-giving waters are real and troubling.
 By engaging people, Audubon is working to address these threats using birds as symbols for explaining why clean water matters.
 Be a water warrior and get involved in clean water efforts in your community!

-How does Audubon protect clean water in Minnesota?
+How does Audubon protect clean water in Minnesota and Iowa?